Sinking of MV Teratai Prima: Sinking

-MV Teratai Prima was a passenger and cargo ferry vessel that operated an inter-island service betweenPare-Pare, South Sulawesi and Samarinda, the capital of South Kalimantan, located on the island of Borneo.
-It was a regular, scheduled ferry service.
-The ferry departed from Pare-Pare Harbour at 19:00 WITA (UTC+8).
-It was carrying 365 passengers and crew and was also carrying cargo, mostly rice, weighing around 443 t.
+MV Teratai Prima was a passenger and cargo ferry vessel that operated a regular, scheduled inter-island service between Pare-Pare, South Sulawesi and Samarinda, the capital of East Kalimantan, Borneo.
+The ferry departed from Pare-Pare Harbour at 19:00 WITA (UTC+8), carrying 365 passengers and crew along with cargo, mostly rice, weighing around 443 t.
 The weather when the vessel departed Pare-Pare was still in acceptable condition, with drizzle reportedly present.

-At around 02:00 local time, the crew of Teratai Prima communicated to the ferry-service dispatchers in Pare-Pare that the vessel was hit by a tornado.
+At around 02:00 local time, the crew of Teratai Prima communicated to the ferry-service dispatchers in Pare-Pare that the vessel had been hit by a tornado.
 This was the last recorded transmission from the ferry.

-At 04:00 a.m local time, MV Teratai Prima reached an area named Batu Roro.
+At 04:00 local time, MV Teratai Prima reached an area named Batu Roro.
 By now, weather conditions had become adverse, with waves reportedly reaching a height of 3-4 m.
-Data from local radar showed that the ferry was in a stormy weather.
-Most of the passengers were sleeping.
-As waves hit the ferry repeatedly, it started to sway.
-The ferry then began to list to its side, attaining an angle of 30 degrees.
-As another wave hit the ferry, it immediately capsized to its starboard.
+Data from local radar showed that the ferry was in stormy weather.
+As waves hit the vessel repeatedly, it started to sway, then began to list to its side, attaining an angle of 30 degrees.
+As another wave hit the ferry, it immediately capsized onto its starboard side.

-Survivors stated that most of the passengers were asleep inside the passenger deck at the time the capsizing occurred.
-Immediately after its capsizing, the ferry sank.
-Since the disaster occurred in a timespan of less than 5 minutes, most of the passengers had no time to react.
-The ferry sank with more than 300 people trapped inside.
+Survivors stated that most of the passengers were asleep inside the passenger deck at the time the capsizing occurred, upon which the ferry immediately sank.
+Since the disaster occurred in a timespan of less than 5 minutes, most of the passengers would have had insufficient time to react, and the vessel sank with more than 300 persons trapped inside.